-For more than a century, the College has distinguished itself as one of the premier institutions of creative thinking and learning in the world.
+CCS has been a leader in art and design education for 120 years, encouraging students to take risks and push their creative boundaries to unlock their confidence.
 Our engaged faculty and state-of-the-art facilities will provide you with the knowledge and skills you need for a successful career at companies, galleries, museums and studios around the world.

 Numbers that matter

-students are enrolled at CCS from 31 states and 28 foreign countries
+students are enrolled at CCS from 32 states and 32 countries and territories

 10-to-1